PandaTechAM/Public-API-Documentations/EasyPay/EasyPay Merchant Integration Doc.md

 ```

 **Concatenation for HMAC:**
-Inputs should be concatenated in the format `Type:Value:TechnicalIndex`, separated by colons.
+Inputs should be concatenated in the format `Type:Value:TechnicalIndex:`, separated by colons.

 **Result:**
-`16:12345:1:3:98765:2`
+`16:12345:1:3:98765:2:`

 > Usage: The concatenated string forms part of the HMAC calculation, ensuring message integrity.